iketiunn/H4x0rNews/README.md

 ### TODO

-- [] Share article link or news link
+- [O] Share article button
-  - press the link or slide to right -> share buttons
-    - share article link
+  - share article title + link
-    - share news link
   - calls native share
 - [O] Back to top
   - back event is not available on iOS
   - float back button one the bottom